 I’ve had dogs that have learned after a day, and others I wouldn’t trust to learn in less than 3 days.
 Use your best judgement with your dog on how long it needs.

 Important part number 2: The only attention the dog should be given during this time is receiving food and water (and potty breaks if they are kenneled).
 Any whining, crying or puppy dog eyes should be thoroughly ignored.
 The less you can interact with the dog during this time, the better.
 Once the time is up, remove and dispose of the dead bird.
 Give the dog lots of praise for not eating the bird, and a bath.
 Then he should be ready for supervised interaction with chickens.
 A corrective training collar can help with piece of mind during the reintroduction process, though I haven’t found it necessary.
 After a week of supervision, I usually feel confidant about leaving the dog alone with the chickens.

-I’m not entirely sure why this works, but I’ve never had more than an ear perk in the direction of noisy chickens after using this method.
+I’m not entirely sure why this works.
+My best theory is that dogs associate killing chickens with being ostracized from their “pack”.
+I’ve never had more than an ear perk in the direction of noisy chickens after using this method.
 One dog would even get up and move if the chickens came near him!
 This is the only method I’ve ever found that works for retraining chicken killing dogs.
 I have no doubt that using this hack on my dogs has saved me a lot of heartache and flock losses.
 I hope you never need to use this technique!